hbrooks/rockerbox/string_substring-brooks/README.md

 ### Structure of Submission:
 I really enjoyed this assingment!
 My solution is probably more involved than the average submission, but I had fun thinking about the best way to find substrings using Python3.
+To get a quick result, run `python evaluate_methods.py` and read only this section.

-My solution consists of a few different approaches that came to mind, functional tests to make sure the logic of those implementions is sound, and performance tests to gauge which are the fastest algorithms.
+Before settingly on a best solution, I explored a few different approaches.
+For each appraoch, I perform functional (unit) tests to make sure the logic of those implementions is sound and performance tests to gauge which are the fastest algorithms.

 Found in `matching_methods.py`, my considered solutions are:
 - Using native Python substring.
 Example: `sub_string in string`.
-This is faster than Python's `string.find()` method, which only should be used when we need to get the index of a substring.
+I considered Python's `string.find()` method, but it seems that it should be used when we need to get the index of a substring.
 See this implementation here.
 - Using Regular Expressions.
 I created large matching patterns from the words in the word source, then used non-greedy matching to find the matches.
 This implementation can be found with more details here.
 - Using Set Intersection.
 Faster than a list's O(N) lookup, set's provide constant order look up because they hash elements.
 I leveraged this by creating a set of all the possible string combinations in a URL and doing a speedy set intersection between a set of the words in the word source and the string combinations in the URL.
 More details here.
 - Trie.
 I created a Trie data structure in `hunters_trie.py` and use it to do prefix lookup of each of the possible string combinations in the URL.
+It could be improved in a few ways, one of which is by using ASCII string integer values instead of their string values.

 All the matching functions take in a single URL as their argument.
 The time on average to match a URL would be lower if they took in an iterable of URLs, but I kept it this way because I imagine this app being some sort of "tagging" microservice that works on individual URLs at run time.